SonnyJim/eve8266/README.md

 ESP8266

-A 3.3v -> 5v level shifter
+A 3.3v -> 5v level shifter, a lot of WS2811 strings won't work properly at 3.3v.

 Some lights